Go directly to product information

 • α-terpineol, sweet floral scent like lilac.

-• sabinene, responsible for the woody, camphoraceous flavor of black pepper and nutmeg, among others
+• sabinene, responsible for the woody, camphor-like taste of black pepper and nutmeg, among other things

 • β-myrcene, spicy aroma, with notes of fruits (mango, grape, peach) and mint,